ashalupreti/Computer-Engineering-Notes-Bachelor/README.md

 # Bachelor's Degree in Computer Engineering Materials

-This repository contains all the materials you need to complete a Bachelor's degree in Computer Engineering, including notes, lab materials, paid `videos` and other resources.
+This repository contains all the materials you need to complete a Bachelor's degree in Computer Engineering, including notes, lab materials, free udemy course `videos` and other resources.

 ## Accessing the Materials